Topological supersymmetry breaking: Definition and stochastic generalization of chaos and the limit of applicability of statistics: Random "Step-Like" Dynamics

-By analogy with quantum mechanics,\footnote{The continuous-time version of the theory we have so far is the topological quantum mechanics that we discuss below.} the GTO must be identified as the finite-time evolution operator and $\hat d$ as a conserved quantity.
-From the group theoretic point of view, $\hat d$ is a generator of the Abelian one-parameter group, $\mathcal{G} = \{\hat g_s = e^{s\hat d}| s\in {R}^1\}$, of a continuous symmetry of the DS:
+By analogy with quantum mechanics,\footnote{The continuous-time version of the theory we have so far is related to topological quantum mechanics that we discuss below.} the GTO must be identified as a finite-time evolution operator and $\hat d$ as a conserved quantity.
+From a group theoretic point of view, $\hat d$ is a generator of the Abelian one-parameter group, $\mathcal{G} = \{\hat g_s = e^{s\hat d}| s\in {R}^1\}$, of a continuous symmetry of the DS: